Ichaelus/Github-Classifier/Documentation/Documentation.md

 To create the optimal feature vector every team member compiled a list of possible features (see Discussion/Feature Vector Ideas).
 We then discussed every proposal and added further ones.
 It's notable that the features considered most important by us at first where almost exclusively text based.
-Readme, description, foldernames, filenames, authorname and more.
-Unfortunatley we had to limit the access of our models to the folder and filenames of only the first layer in a repository's folder-structure.
+Readme, description, folder names, file names, author name and more.
+Unfortunately we had to limit the access of our models to the folder and filenames of only the first layer in a repository's folder-structure.
 This was due to the previously mention API-Call limit.
 "In Diskussionen einigten wir uns auch der Verlockung durch festgelegte Schlüsselwörter zu widerstehen, Mustererkennung sollte dem Klassifizierer überlassen bleiben." # Soll das hier rein?